yixiuGit/AWS/CloudFormation/Projects/VPC/README.md

 - create 2 application load balancer, one for public, one for private
 - launch 4 EC2 instances, one for each subnet
 - the load balancers do health check for each EC2

+# Tricks

+### EC2 launch template
+- always use SecurityGroupIds instead of SecurityGroups
+- when enable hibration, have to enable encryption as well
+- Amazon linux 2 ebs devicename is /dev/xvba
+- Amazon ubuntu devicename is /dev/sda
+### EC2 instance profile
+- when you create role to allow ec2 access s3 and assign the role to instance profile then associate the instance profile to EC2 when try to install package on the EC2 using yum, it trys to install package from S3 which will fail the process